j-jayes/replication-power-for-progress/README.md

 ### Public use data with required registration and provided extract

 Census data from Ruggles, et al (2024) and Union Membership data from Lundkvist and Andrae (1998) are not provided in this replication package as they do not allow for redistribution.
 The data are available from the original sources.
+See the `codebooks/` directory for a description of the variables used in the analysis.

 ### Confidential data